January 5, 2024

 Empowering students to strike a balance with tech in the classroom

 Banning phones outright may not be the ultimate solution; instead, we can empower students to find balance in their social media and tech use.
-One of our Seven Social Standards, Strike A Balance, empowers students to balance their time and attention with those around them.
+One of our Seven Standards, Strike A Balance, empowers students to balance their time and attention with those around them.

 Here are some ways educators can empower students to strike a balance with tech without the need for physical barriers: